top of page

 Things to see in the cathedral are the Tomb of Christopher Columbus, the Royal Chapel and the Treasure Room.

-La Giralda, the 104-meter high tower, is the minaret of the cathedral visible from a long way off.
+La Giralda, the 104-meter-high tower, is the minaret of the cathedral visible from a long way off.
 You can walk up to the tower which does not have a staircase but a slope to walk on.
 This was done to ride up the tower on horseback.
-I believe one gets nice views of the city all around but we did not venture into the tower.
-We were exhausted from our visit to the palace for the first half of the day.
+I believe one gets nice views of the city all around, but we did not venture into the tower.
+We were exhausted from our visit to the palace in the first half of the day.

 Archivo General de Indias